Laura Ward

 Recommended with Reservations

-Diamond CARE Dry cat food receives the Cat Food Advisor rating, 3 stars.
+Diamond CARE Dry product range is made of two recipes which receives the Cat Food Advisor rating, 3 stars.

 This grain free recipe is formulated for cats who have issues with their weight.
 It contains L-Carnitine which helps fat metabolism, along with omega fatty acids, antioxidants and probiotics.